rohbot/wenet/README.md

 * To receive the FSK data and display the images 'live', run:
  * In another terminal: `python rx_gui.py`, which will listen via UDP for new images to display.
  * Start the appropriate GNURadio Companion Flowgraph.
-This will block until a client connects to the TCP Sinks TCP socket.
+This will block until a client connects to the TCP Sinks TCP socket on port 9898.
  * Start the FSK modem with:
   * `nc localhost 9898 | ./fsk_demod 2X 8 921600 115200 - - | ./drs232 - - | python rx_ssdv.py --partialupdate 8`